PureIso/DataBruteForce/README.md

 - Complete the - view work details view
 - Complete enable and disable of form controls to prevent users from selecting unavailable options
 - Complete the overloading checksum parameters to allow for search length
+- Complete the functionality of the application acting as a server
+- Complete the functionality of the application acting as a client
 - Complete the TPL search

 Images